Martin Kent: World Series Cricket

 Ian Chappell had admired Kent's batting on the South Africa tour and offered him a contract with World Series Cricket.
 Kent originally declined as it meant he would have to give up his job with the transport company TNT.
-However TNT's owner Sir Peter Abeles was a friend of Kerry Packer who was financing World Series Cricket; Abeles insisted that Kent sign with World Series Cricket.
+However TNT's owner Peter Abeles was a friend of Kerry Packer who was financing World Series Cricket; Abeles insisted that Kent sign with World Series Cricket.
 He allowed the cricketer to continue working at TNT for part of the year on his full salrary and also play World Series Cricket.

 Kent's best innings for the WSC Australians include 40 in a low scoring game, 58 and 110.
 This earned him selection in the second supertest, against the WSC West Indies, replacing Doug Walters, but he failed twice.
 Kent kept his spot for the third supertest, with innings of 43 and 40 helping Australia win the game.
 In the 4th supertest, Kent made 10 and 31; the latter score was Australia's highest in the second innings, a game that Australia lost.
 In the 5th supertest Kent scored a pair.

 The following summer Kent toured with the WSC Cavaliers XI.
-He endured a poor run of form until he scored 114 against the World XI and 55.
-He eventually got back in the Australian XI for some one day games with a top score of 62.
+He had a poor run of form until he scored 114 against the World XI and 55.
+He eventually got back in the Australian XI for some one-day games, with a top score of 62.
 Kent was back in the Australian XI test side for the last supertest - the final, against the World XI - but failed twice.

 Kent toured the West Indies with the Australian XI.
 He played in all five supertests, making 9 & 30 in the first, which Australia lost, then hitting 109 in a one-day game for Australia.

 For the second supertest Kent made 78 in the first innings.
-In the third supertest, Kent's secong innings of 45 helped take Australia from 2-0 to 3-78 and was crucial in a famous Australian victory.
+In the third supertest, Kent's second innings of 45 helped take Australia from 2–0 to 3-78 and was crucial in Australian victory.
 In the next two supertests Kent made 51 & 28, and 40 & 0.

 Return to traditional cricket

-At the beginning of the 1979-80 season Ian Chappell said Kent was a possible for the Australian number three position as "he performed with credit in the West Indies at number three" although he "could be considered" for the number six position.
+At the beginning of the 1979–80 season Ian Chappell said Kent was a possible for the Australian number three position as "he performed with credit in the West Indies at number three" although he "could be considered" for the number six position.

 Kent had a patchy 1979–80, not making a first class century, but enjoyed an excellent domestic 1980–81 season, scoring 941 runs at 58.81.
 Highlights included 77, 171 and 68 against Tasmania and 78 and 101 against South Australia.

 His knock of 41 in the McDonald's Cup Final, helping Queensland win the game, won him Man of the Match Award.

-Kent was selected in the Australian one day team towards the end of the summer, making scores of 12, 33 and 4.
+Kent was selected in the Australian one-day team towards the end of the summer, making scores of 12, 33 and 4.